invenia/blog/_posts/2018-12-18-memristors.md

 $$ \frac{\dif}{\dif t} w(t)=\alpha w- \Ron \frac{I}{\beta}, $$

 and $$I$$ is the current in the device.
-Even though this simple model has been revised several times, it still serves as a prototypical model of a memory-resistor: the memristor.
+Even though this simple model has been revised several times, it still serves as a prototypical model of a memory-resistor, or \textit{memristor}.

-In the general case of a network of memristors, things get more complicated, and the differential equation becomes [1,2]:
+In the general case of a network of memristors, the differential equation becomes [1,2]:

 $$ \frac{\dif}{\dif t}\vec{w}(t)=\alpha\vec{w}(t)-\frac{1}{\beta} \left(I+\frac{\Roff-\Ron}{\Ron} \Omega W(t)\right)^{-1} \Omega \vec S(t), $$

-where $$\Omega$$ is a matrix containing the circuit topology, $$\vec S(t)$$ are the applied voltages and $$W$$ a diagonal matrix which contains the values of $$w$$ for each memristor in the network.
+where $$\Omega$$ is a matrix representing the circuit topology, $$\vec S(t)$$ are the applied voltages and $$W$$ a diagonal matrix of the values of $$w$$ for each memristor in the network.

 It is interesting to note that the equation above, similarly to the case of a circuit of simple resistors, is related to an optimization problem: quadratically unconstrained binary optimization (QUBO).
 The solution(s) of a QUBO problem are the set of binary parameters, $$w_i$$, that minimize a function of the form:

 $$F(\vec w)= -\frac p 2 \sum_{ij} w_i J_{ij} w_j + \sum_j h_j w_j. $$

 This is because the dynamics of memristors which are described by the equation above are such that a QUBO functional is minimized (in the language of dynamical systems, they possess a Lyapunov functional).
 For the case of realistic circuits, $$\Omega$$ has to be a very specific matrix which we will discuss later, but from the point of view of optimization theory, the system of differential equations can be simulated for arbitrary $$\Omega$$ in principle.
-Therefore, the memristive differential equation can serve as a heuristic method for an NP-Complete problem such as QUBO [3].
-These problems are NP-Complete because there is no known algorithm that is better than exhaustive search: because of the binary nature of the variables, we have to explore all the $$2^N$$ possible values of the variables $$w$$’s to decide which extremum (or extrema) is better.
+Therefore, the memristive differential equation can serve as a \textit{heuristic} solution method for an NP-Complete problem such as QUBO [3].
+These problems are NP-Complete because there is no known algorithm that is better than exhaustive search: because of the binary nature of the variables, in the worst case we have to explore all $$2^N$$ possible values of the variables $$w$$’s to determine the extreme of the problem.
 In a sense, the memristive differential equation is a relaxation of the QUBO problem to continuous variables.

-An application of the above to a standard problem is the following: given the expected returns and covariance matrix between prices of some financial assets, which assets should an investor allocate capital to?
-This setup, with binary decision variables, is different than the typical question of portfolio allocation, where the decision variables are real valued.
+Next lets look at an application to a standard problem: given the expected returns and covariance matrix between prices of some financial assets, which assets should an investor allocate capital to?
+This setup, with binary decision variables, is different than the typical question of portfolio allocation, where the decision variables are real valued (fractions of wealth to allocate to assets).
 More formally, the objective is to maximize:

 $$M(W)=\sum_i \left(r_i-\frac{p}{2}\Sigma_{ii} \right)W_i-\frac{p}{2} \sum_{i\neq j} W_i \Sigma_{ij} W_j,$$